hughbien/notebook/financial_freedom.md

 * Money is unlimited
-* The traditional retirement approach doesn't work: you spend the most valuable years of your life working fore money and it's not designed for you to retire as quickly as possible
+* The traditional retirement approach doesn't work: you spend the most valuable years of your life working for money and it's not designed for you to retire as quickly as possible
 * Compounding exponentially increases your money over time.
 The earlier and more you invest, the faster your money will grow.
 Start now.
 * Inflation hurts your savings
 * Don't defer your dreams